 When we collect personal data from you in a transaction, we may extract some information about that transaction in a nonidentifiable format and combine it with other nonidentifiable information such as clickstream data.
 This information is used and analyzed only at an aggregate level to help us understand trends and patterns.
 This information is not reviewed at an individual level.
 If you do not want your transaction details used in this manner you can disable your cookies.

 The specific types of data we collect are typically related to legal proceedings whereby communications and documents you may have sent, received or drafted are required to be preserved and possibly reviewed for relevance in such proceedings.
 Hence, your email address, phone number, address, education, work experience or other similar personal information may be included in the collected materials.
-Other information that we might collect includes medical records or credit card number(s).
+Other information that we might collect include medical records or credit card number(s).
 Depending upon the circumstances of the reasons for data collection, you may request that your personal data be withheld from forwarding onward through the redaction of your personal information.

 You have the right under the Privacy Shield Principles to access your personal data.
 If you wish to do so, please send your request to email@example.com.
 BIA will provide an appropriate response within 45 days.